 How Huntington Bank CD Rates Compare to Other Banks’

 The standard interest rates at Huntington Bank are significantly lower than some of the best available CD rates.
 Huntington does competitive rates if you compare it to other large banks like TD Bank, but TD Bank requires a minimum deposit of only $250.

-If you want to get a rate that compares with those at banks like Capital One, you will need to open a promotional CD.
-Other banks will still offer higher rates though.
-There is also the issue of promotional CDs requiring new money.
-Other banks offer higher rates without this requirement.
+If you want to get a rate that compares with those at banks like Capital One, you may need to look elsewhere.

 |CD Account||Huntington Bank||TD Bank||Capital One|